Montana Grizzly Encounter

 • Passes are good for two consecutive days!

-For those who can't get enough of our grizzly friends, season passes are available, offering unlimited access to the sanctuary.
+For those who can't get enough of our grizzly friends, season passes are available, offering unlimited visits to the sanctuary for a full year.
 Every purchase contributes to the care of our rescued grizzlies and supports our educational mission.

 School groups are warmly welcomed for an immersive educational experience, free of charge.
 Please contact us to schedule your visit.
 Support conservation education by joining us at the Montana Grizzly Encounter!